verilator/verilator/docs/guide/warnings.rst

    The naming of this worning is in contradiction with the common interpretation of little endian.
-It was therefore renamed to :option:`ASCENDINGRANGE`.
-While :option:`LITENDIAN` remains for backwards compatibility, new projects should use :option:`ASCENDINGRANGE`.
+It was therefore renamed to :option:`ASCRANGE`.
+While :option:`LITENDIAN` remains for backwards compatibility, new projects should use :option:`ASCRANGE`.

 .. option:: MINTYPMAX